danfeder/bolt_v2/memory-bank/streamlinePlan.md

 ## 3. Introduce a Layered Architecture for Constraints & Objectives

 Right now, each constraint is a standalone class.
-That’s good, but you could go even further in standardizing how constraints are applied:
+That's good, but you could go even further in standardizing how constraints are applied:

-1. **Core “ConstraintManager”**: A single orchestrator that:
+1. **Core "ConstraintManager"**: A single orchestrator that:
    - Enumerates all constraints you want active.
    - Applies them in a known order to the CP-SAT model.